carbon-steel/carbon-steel.github.io/_posts/2024-06-19-abstractions.md

 When we write code, we use leaky abstractions all the time.
 Here are some random
 examples:
-* Garbage collection takes the burden of worrying about memory management (unless we care about latency jitters)
+* Garbage collection takes away the burden of worrying about memory management (unless we care about latency jitters)
 * C++ smart pointers make memory safe (as long as you don't store any raw pointers from it)
 * Hashtables are fast because they have O(1) operations (but arrays are faster for smaller sizes).
-* Passing by reference is faster than passing by value (except for cases of copy elision and values which fit in registers)
+* Passing by reference is faster than passing by value (except for cases of copy elision and values which fit in CPU registers like ints)

 Fortunately, many leaky abstractions crash your code when they fail, so they're easy to address.
 However, some may just produce undefined behavior or